junxit/us-congress-bills-112/metadata.md

 - 2012-11-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 537.
 - 2012-12-19 — Passed Senate with an amendment by Voice Vote. (consideration: CR S8230-8231; text as passed: CR S8230-8231)
 - 2012-12-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S8230-8231; text as passed: CR S8230-8231)
+- 2012-12-20 — Message on Senate action sent to the House.
+- 2012-12-20 — Received in the House.
+- 2012-12-20 — Referred to the House Committee on Foreign Affairs.